dagrayvid/mlcc/Examples/02_live_object_detection/README.md

 python3 object_detection.py --cuda
 ```

-To run with cuda on video footage
+To run with cuda on video footage and output to a video instead of the screen
 ```
-python3 object_detection.py --cuda --input-video /path/to/video
+python3 object_detection.py --cuda --input-video /path/to/video --output-video output_video.webm --no-display
 ```